PSthelyBlog/KeystoneAI-Framework/README.md

     ```
     > Hello Catalyst, I'd like to plan a new software project.
     (Catalyst): Excellent!
 I can help with that.
 Let's use the MAIA-Workflow to structure our planning.
 To begin, could you tell me a bit about the project's main goal?

+    > I'd like to switch to Forge to discuss implementation.
+    > /persona forge
+    [System]: Active persona switched to Forge.

+    > Can you implement a basic Python script for this project?
+    (Forge): I'd be happy to implement a Python script for your project.
+Let me outline an approach based on the details you've provided...
     ```
+*   **Utility Scripts:**
+    * `restart_clean.sh`: Completely reset and restart the framework for a fresh state.
+    * `clear_chat_history.sh`: Clear temporary files and chat history without restarting.
+    * `diagnose_framework.py`: Check if your framework setup is correct and diagnose issues.

 ## Special Commands